savchenko/debian/roles/base/README.md

 Base
 =========
 Basic setup of a sensible Debian host.
-Summary:
+Non-exhaustive summary, majority of these are optional:
-1. Setup Grub and `GRUB_CMDLINE_LINUX_DEFAULT`, enable vendor-specific IOMMU.
+- Setup Grub and `GRUB_CMDLINE_LINUX_DEFAULT`, enable vendor-specific IOMMU.
-2. Setup `dpkg` overrides, `apt` and harden permissions of various paths.
+- Setup `dpkg` overrides, `apt` and harden permissions of various paths.
-3. Setup locale/timezone, hostname and packages, enable `unattended-upgrades`.
+- Setup locale/timezone, hostname and packages, enable `unattended-upgrades`.
-4. Configure `knot-resolver` as the default DNS resolver and `timesyncd` as the NTP client.
+- Configure `knot-resolver` as the default DNS resolver and `timesyncd` as the NTP client.
-5. Configure `sshd` and optionally open TCP/22 with limits applied via `ufw` and `sshguard` watching the login attempts.
+- Configure `sshd` and open TCP/22 with limits applied via `ufw` and `sshguard` watching the login attempts.
-6. Optionally generate unique set of moduli for DH key exchange.
+- Generate unique set of moduli for DH key exchange.
-7. Configure various sysctl tunables, system and `systemd` settings.
+- Configure various sysctl tunables, system and `systemd` settings.
-8. Optionally disable bluetooth, thunderbolt, firewire as well as some other kernel modules.
+- Disable bluetooth, thunderbolt, firewire as well as some other kernel modules.
-9. Optionally configure Caps Lock key as Control modifier.
+- Configure Caps Lock key as Control modifier, setup framebuffer locale and font.
-10. Reduce preservation times for various logs across the system.
+- Reduce preservation times for various logs across the system.
-11. If explicitely allowed, automatically reboot system at the end.
+- If explicitely allowed, automatically reboot system at the end.

+Have a look at variables section below.

 Requirements
 ------------